Call: 314-994-3300 ext. 2070

 St. Louis, MO 63131

 Westliche Post was a German-language newspaper published in St. Louis from 1857 to 1938.
 Death notices are in German and printed in Fraktur, a Gothic typeface.
-This index is based on issues of the newspaper available on microfilm held by the Special Collections Department and is made possible by the volunteer work of Cindy Jacob and Michael McDermott working with Special Collections Department staff members.
+This index is based on issues of the newspaper available on microfilm held by the History and Genealogy Department and is made possible by the volunteer work of Cindy Jacob and Michael McDermott working with the History and Genealogy Department staff members.

 The current index covers issues for 1876 - 1893 with the following gaps: